lorfrances/wickSE/README.md

 > liq_thik3: Used to write to file the thickness (elevation) of all vertices on the liquid surface (used to obtain the liquid film thickness).

-For primary SE commands, please see the documentation: https://kenbrakke.com/evolver/html/evolver.htm
+For primary SE commands and information, please see the documentation: https://kenbrakke.com/evolver/html/evolver.htm